-on the state to take responsibility for correcting its ways; structural issues of the global economy favoring the maximization of profits in ways over which human rights machinery has little or no control or impact; and cultural conditions based on patriarchy, class, caste and ethnicity, which only change slowly over time as power relations and mentalities change.
-In all these arenas, human rights are highly political: to the extent that they are truly relevant to people's lives they challenge the state, the political economy and cultural traditions.
-At the same time, they offer a normative framework for individuals and collectivities to organize for change, so that state legitimacy is measured by human rights performance, the political economy is freed from gross economic disparities and social inequities, and cultural identity is preserved and cherished in ways that are consistent with prevailing values of individual autonomy and freedom.
+identity is preserved and cherished in ways that are consistent with prevailing values of individual autonomy and freedom.
 Appeals to human rights in bringing about such change is usually supported, at least rhetorically, by the community of nations and, in progressively more meaningful and effective ways, by networks of solidarity that have profoundly changed societies in the past.
 That is how practices such as slavery, apartheid, colonialism, and exclusions of all sorts have been largely eliminated.
-Similarly, environmental degradation, poverty, non-representative terrorism. authoritarian governments, discrimination based on sexual orientation and an expanding array of other challenges in the 21st century will continue to test the value of human rights as a normative and institutional guide to policy and practice.
+Similarly, environmental degradation, poverty, terrorism, non-representative government, discrimination based on sexual orientation and an expanding array of other challenges in the 21st century will continue to test the value of human rights as a normative and institutional guide to policy and practice.